Japan spending slumps even as unemployment hits 20-year low

 Nearly half the analysts polled by Reuters expect the BOJ to increase monetary stimulus in January, when continued declines in oil costs may force the central bank to cut its quarterly inflation forecasts yet again.

-Abe made a widely expected decision on Friday to roll out additional fiscal spending - the latest attempt by Tokyo to revitalize a sputtering economy.
+Abe made a widely expected decision on Friday to roll out additional fiscal spending - the latest attempt by Tokyo to revitalise a sputtering economy.

 (Additional reporting by Sumio Ito, Stanley White and Tetsushi Kajimoto; Editing by Eric Meijer and Jacqueline Wong)